Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 - Muscle pain (myalgia) can therefore be the result of chronic inflammation

-Bone (osteoporosis, periodontitis etc)
+Bone (Osteoporosis, periodontitis etc)

 - Proinflammatory cytokines play an important role in the destruction of inflamed joints